 As a responsible member of the international community, India undertakes to participate in Peacekeeping operations under the Flag of United Nations and contribute to establishment and furtherance of international peace and security.

 The history of Indian Army's participation is over 57 years old and covers 43 UN missions spanning four continents.
 Over the course of these years and operations, the professional excellence of the Indian troops has won universal admiration.
 It has demonstrated Indian Army unique capacity of sustaining large troops/commitments over prolonged periods and established, India as the second largest troops contributor to the UN.
 It may be noted that India has also offered one brigade of troops to the UN stand-by arrangements.
+Peacekeeping cannot be equated with normal soldiering where the objectives are clear and straightforward and one is dealing with a known enemy with whom military engagements are implied.
+On the other hand, a peacekeeping soldiers mandate is much more complicated.
+Use of his weapons is only a last resort.

 Neutrality, fairness and respect for human rights have to be an essential component of his training and at all times he has to also provide an element of reassurance by his very presence.
 But a peacekeeping soldier is also an important element in the re-establishing and development of trust in the region and society where he is deployed.